mahouboy23/IB-notes/TOK Essay.md

 [[TOK Essay draft]]

 Your introduction should begin with a ‘hook’ to engage the reader, offer your interpretation of the key words or ideas from the title (don’t just copy a definition out of a dictionary – give your take on what the title means), outline the scope of the essay.
 Get your introduction right, and you will have set up the foundations for a great essay.
 If you rush it, or not view it with the importance it really requires, you’ll struggle to develop clear ideas in the main body of the essay.
+In your introductory sentences, you should clearly state which way of knowing and are of knowledge your essay will focus on.
+You must also make specific references to the WOKs and AOKs terminologies and utilize the TOK language correctly.
+A well-written introduction aims to accomplish three key goals:

+- Stating a position (which can be "agree," "disagree with reservations," or "agree with reservations")
+- Establishing clarity about the title's main concepts and terms
+- Identifying the areas of knowledge and **[ways of knowing](https://www.helpforassessment.com/blog/ways-of-knowing/)** that will be the focus of the essay

+When your essay begins with broad and general statements on humanity's unending desire for knowledge, it appears to be a descriptive essay.

+Most of the time, these writings force you to stray.
+Furthermore, these kinds of introductions might rapidly make you doubt the essay's goal.

+So make sure the introduction covers all facets of the title as well as its assumptions.
 # Prescribed essay title : **Are we too quick to assume that the most recent evidence is inevitably the strongest?
 Discuss with reference to the natural sciences and one other area of knowledge.**

 Areas of knowledge :